layra29/StudentRecordSystem/README.md

 ---
-### Collaboration Note
+## Collaboration Note

-This project was completed in collaboration with Mohammad Nemer.
-All code and files were committed under one GitHub user (layra29) for simplicity, but work was divided as follows:
+This project was completed collaboratively by Nistha Aryal and Mohammad Nemer.
+All files and commits were uploaded under one GitHub account (layra29) for simplicity.

-Nistha Aryal: GUI development, README, and final report Mohammad Nemer: Console version logic, testing, and slide preparation
+- *Nistha Aryal*: Developed the GUI version, wrote the README and final report, and organized the repository.
+- *Mohammad Nemer*: Worked on the console version logic, testing, and helped prepare the presentation and demo video.